stephens2424/realtimecongress-ios/README.md

 * iPad interface
 * ???

+## Build Instructions

+### API Key

+You need to find the file APIKeys.example.plist.
+It is within the Xcode project file (secondary click it, and choose Show Package Contents). *Duplicate* the plist file and remove the .example portion of the filename.
+Open the file and replace YOUR API KEY HERE with your API Key.
+You can register for an API Key here: [http://services.sunlightlabs.com/accounts/register/](http://services.sunlightlabs.com/accounts/register/).

 ## Google Summer of Code

 GSoC students applying for this project should expect to work on Phases 2 and 3.
 Phase 1 should be mostly complete by May 23, the beginning of Google Summer of Code.
 A strong applicant will demonstrate real-world experience with iOS plus an understanding of the mission and activities of Sunlight Labs.
 More ideas are encouraged for Phase 3.
 Applicants should be creative, self-directed, and entrepreneurial.
 Strong communication skills are a must.